ccbogel/QualCoder/README.md

 yourcomputer:~Downloads/QualCoder-3.8.2

 3a.
 Instead of the commands from 3b. onwards, run the shell file which will run all these below commands.
-Make this file executable (Righ-click and go to Properties), then type the below command and press Enter:
+Make this file executable (Right-click and go to Properties), then type the below command and press Enter:

 `./run_from_source_Linux.sh`